Memocracy

 Karl Gustafsson and Maria Mälksoo, ‘Memory-Political Deterrence: Shielding Collective Memory and Ontological Security through Dissuasion‘, International Studies Quarterly, 68 (1), 2024, pp. 1-12.

-Anna Wójcik and Paula Rhein-Fischer (ed.), Special Section “Memory Laws and the Rule of Law”, European Constitutional Law Review, Volume 19, Issue 4
+Anna Wójcik and Paula Rhein-Fischer, Introduction to the Special Section ‘Memory Laws and the Rule of Law, European Constitutional Law Review, Volume 19, Issue 4, December 2023, pp. 591 – 601.

 Andrii Nekoliak, ‘Institute of National Memory / Український інститут національної пам’яті (Ukraine)’, in L. Stan and N. Nedelsky (eds.), Encyclopedia of Transitional Justice, Cambridge University Press, 2023, 1346-1351.